Nederlands Letterenfonds

 The Nederlands Letterenfonds ("Dutch Foundation for Literature") is a Dutch organization that promotes Dutch literature at home and abroad.
 The Letterenfonds represents Dutch authors at such events as the Frankfurt Book Fair, and awards a number of prizes for writers and translators.
-Its current president is Tiziano Perez.
+Its current president is Romkje de Bildt.

-As of 2018 the Nederlands Letterenfonds is one of the organisations that awards the Toneelschrijfprijs.
+Among the prizes the Nederlands Letterenfonds awards are the Toneelschrijfprijs, the Europese Literatuurprijs and the Vondel Prize.